 The later reformers argued that Christians should engage in this broader reformation through their vocational call, in response to the grace they had received from God.
 They maintained that regardless of one’s place in society, men and women needed to use their gifts and abilities in their vocational call to reform earthly governing structures so that they, in turn, would glorify God, serving the common good as he originally intended.

 Luther’s writings on vocation laid the groundwork for this thinking of the later reformers.

 As Luther scholar Gene Edward Veith writes in Working for Our Neighbor:

 For Martin Luther, vocation is nothing less than the locus of the Christian life.
 God works in and through vocation, but he does so by calling human beings to work in their vocations.
 In Jesus Christ, who bore our sins and gives us new life in his resurrection, God saves us for eternal life.
 But in the meantime he places us in our temporal life where we grow in faith and holiness.
 In our various callings—as spouse, parent, church member, citizen, and worker—we are to live out our faith.

 Luther’s doctrine of vocation stresses the spiritual and moral value of economic activity.
-He believed that God works through ordinary human beings to care for his creation (Genesis 2:15).
+He believed that God works through ordinary human beings to care for his creation (Gen. 2:15).